question on operation of crosman style co2/pcp valve

-Building or modifying BB, Airsoft, and Pellet type of guns.
-Show off your custom designs, find tips and other discussion.
+Building or modifying BB, Airsoft, and pellet types of guns.
 Target practice only!

 hydrolyzer